Top-N: Equivariant set and graph generation without exchangeability: The one-shot set generation problem

-Existing architectures for one-shot set or graph generation use one of the two generation mechanisms described in Figure \ref{fig:graphical-model}.
-First of all, a number of points for the set has to be sampled.
-Two strategies have been proposed:
+Existing architectures for one-shot generation use one of the graphical models described in Figure \ref{fig:graphical-model}.
+First, a number of points for the set has to be sampled.
+Most works assume that the set cardinalities are known during training.
+At generation time, they sample $n$ from the distribution of set cardinalities in the training data.

-\begin{itemize}[noitemsep, nolistsep] \item Most of the literature assumes that the number of points in each set is known during training.
-The distribution of the number of points in the training data is computed, and at generation time, a variable $n$ is drawn from this distribution.
 This method assumes that the latent vector $\vz$ is independent of the number of points $n$, so that the generative mechanism writes $p(\mathcal X | n, \vz )~ p(n)~ p(\vz)$.

-\item \citet{kosiorek2020conditional} instead proposed to learn the value of $n$ from the latent vector using a MLP.
-This layer is trained via an auxiliary loss, but the predicted value is used only at generation time (the true value of $n$ is used during training).
-The generative model is in this case $p(\mathcal X | \vz, n)~ p(n | \vz)~ p(\vz)$, i.e., $\vz$ and $n$ are not independent anymore. \end{itemize}
+\citet{kosiorek2020conditional} instead propose to learn the value of $n$ from the latent vector using a MLP.
+This layer is trained via an auxiliary loss, but the predicted value is used only at generation time (the ground truth cardinality is used during training).
+The generative model is in this case $p(\mathcal X | \vz, n)~ p(n | \vz)~ p(\vz)$, i.e., $\vz$ and $n$ are not independent anymore.

 Once $n$ is sampled, one-shot generation models can formally be decomposed into several components: a first function $g$ (that we call \emph{creation function}) maps the latent vector to an initial set $\mX^0 \in \R^{n \times \dhid}$.
 This function is usually simple, and is therefore not able to model complex dependencies within each set.
-For this reason, $\mX^0$ may then be refined by a second function that we call \emph{update}, so that the whole model can be written $f = \mtos \circ~ h \circ g$.
+For this reason, $\mX^0$ may then be refined by a second function $h$ that we call \emph{update}, so that the whole model can be written $f = \mtos \circ~ h \circ g$.
 We now review the parametrizations that have been proposed for the creation and update modules.